snowplow/documentation/docs/collecting-data/code-generation/using-the-cli/index.md

 ![iglu central tracking url](images/iglu-url.png)

 Then you should add this Schema tracking URL to your `snowtype.config.json` `igluCentralSchemas` array.

+## Generating event specification instructions

+When generating code for Event Specifications, you have the option of delivering the implementation instructions and triggers for each scenario right on the developer's environment.

+By using the `--instructions` option on the `snowtype generate` command, you can generate a markdown file with all the required information about tracking an event specification.

+This includes:
+- Trigger description.
+- Images uploaded on your Event Specification triggers.
+- App identifiers and URLs this event should be triggered on.
+- Direct links to the code for this Event Specification.

 ## Keeping up with latest updates